 - Is it possible to take only acupuncture or only herbal medicine classes?

 No. Students within the Master of Acupuncture & Oriental Medicine (MAcOM) program must complete all of the required curriculum areas and may not take courses within only one curriculum area.
 However, graduates of a master of acupuncture program may take the Traditional Chinese Herbal Medicine Certificate Program to expand their knowledge and be eligible for licensure in states that require this competency, such as Texas.

 - How long is the program?

-AOMA maintains flexibility within the curriculum in that you may choose from different paces of study at which to complete the graduate program: the accelerated pace or full-time pace.
+AOMA maintains flexibility within the curriculum so you may choose from different paces of study to complete the graduate program: the accelerated pace or full-time pace.

-At the accelerated pace, the master's degree program is completed in 3 years and 3 months.
+At the accelerated pace, the master's degree program can be completed in 3 years and 3 months.
 Students studying at the accelerated pace often enroll in 18-20 credits per term and are typically in class 21-30 hours per week.

 - Is it possible to go part-time?

 Yes.
 Part-time students typically take a minimum of 9 credits each term (possibly as few as 6 credits in the summer terms) and must meet this minimum enrollment requirement to ensure they make satisfactory academic progress while maintaining the pedagogical integrity of the program.